| map |

 The photo is a c.1920 view from the Santa Monica Public Library collection.
 The theatre, on the right, here still has its original facade.
 The initial street address was on Oregon St., later renamed Santa Monica Blvd.

 Seating: Initial capacity is unknown.
 Later it was down to 602 seats, with a balcony.

 J. Euclid Miles, a prominent real estate man in Santa Monica, was one of the backers of the theatre.
 Charles Tegner, a founding father of Santa Monica was also involved.
 In the early 20s the operators were A.J.
 Fyhn and a Mr. Armour of the Fyhn and Armour Theater Company.
 At the time they also had the Crown/Sawtelle Theatre, a venue they replaced in 1924 with the Tivoli, now called the Royal.

-The theatre got a revamped facade in 1928 reflecting the new craze for Spanish revival buildings in southern California.
+The Majestic got a revamped facade in 1928 reflecting the new craze for Spanish revival buildings in southern California.
 As a movie theatre, the Majestic was architecturally stunning but didn't have the class of the larger theatres such as the Elmiro or the Criterion.
 It became the Mayfair Theatre in 1967.
 It closed as a movie theatre in July 1973.

 In 1973 it became the Mayfair Music Hall under the direction of Milt Larsen, of Magic Castle and Variety Arts Center fame.
 It was a showcase for comedy acts and variety presentations and revues.
 Larsen used some decorations from the closed Fox Belmont Theatre to enhance the look of the Mayfair.
 Some of the inside paneling was doors salvaged from other buildings.